 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-- Best Clear: WINGS Craft & Fundraising Supply Large Vinyl Luggage Tags at Amazon "At around $1.20 for each tag in this five-pack, you’ll get enough for every bag you’re bringing with you."
+Best Clear: WINGS Craft & Fundraising Supply Large Vinyl Luggage Tags at Amazon "With this five-pack set, you’ll get enough tags for every bag you’re bringing with you."

 Our Top Picks

 Best Overall: Art of Travel Neoprene Luggage Tags

 These don’t look like your usual luggage tags, and that's thanks to the Art of Travel’s innovative reimagining of them.
 The tags are made of neoprene, which is a thick and lightweight material that’s highly durable, perfect for standing up to rough handling while being unloaded to and from cruise ships and airplanes.
 Another benefit of neoprene?
 It’s stain resistant and can be cleaned easily (just use a thin Sharpie to fill in the address information).
 We also like the different styles of artwork you can pick out for your tag.
 The designs are stylish and modern, and thanks to both the artwork and the unique shape of your tag, you can pick them out on the baggage carousel from far away.
 Art of Travel also offers a lifetime “rock-solid” guarantee, so damaged or defective tags can easily be replaced.